cfab/wp-cli-move-main/README.md

 - `[<alias>]`: The alias you want to sync with.
 - `--db`: Sync only the database.
 - `--uploads`: Sync only the uploads.
+- `--plugins`: Sync only the plugins folder.
+- `--mu-plugins`: Sync only the mu-plugins folder.
+- `--themes`: Sync only the themes folder.
 - `--disable-compress`: Disable database dump compression.
 - `--dry-run`: Print the command sequence without making any changes.